 This means that when a woman is pregnant, taking some precautions for health maintenance is critical; even more so during a pandemic.Here are some top tips to ensure pregnancy health for mother and baby.

 Here are 5 tips to ensure pregnancy health for mother and baby

 1. Eat well, conceive well.

 It is not true that you have to eat for two when pregnant!
 Eating more than the amount of food that is enough for one person will only cause excessive weight gain.
 According to research, a pregnant woman will only need an extra 200 to 300 calories per day.
-And who knows, you might be already eating those extra calories in your pre-pregnancy lifestyle.
+And who knows, you might have been eating those extra calories in your pre-pregnancy lifestyle.
 Eating healthy food will do the mother and the baby good.
 Of course, the extra calories should not be coming from junk food.